cs264sp25-homework/team-05/PROPOSAL.md

 ### Tech Stack

-Frontend: Vite, React.js,
+- Frontend: Vite, React.js,
-Backend: Convex
+- Backend: Convex
-APIs: Google Calendar API, OpenAI, Ollama(if time permits)
+- APIs: Google Calendar API, OpenAI, Ollama (if time permits)

 ## Roadmap
 ### SPRINT 1
 #### Week 8
-Set up project repository with React, Vite, TailwindCSS, and Shadcn UI Create project structure
+1. Set up project repository with React, Vite, TailwindCSS, and Shadcn UI
+    - Create project structure
-Implement user authentication system (Primary Feature #1) Integrate Google Sign-In
+2. Implement user authentication system (Primary Feature #1)
+    - Integrate Google Sign-In
-Create sign-out functionality
+    - Create sign-out functionality
-Setup Google Calendar API to fetch and display calendars View same events/tasks you would see in Google Calendar Design and implement database schema
+3. Setup Google Calendar API to fetch and display calendars
+    - View same events/tasks you would see in Google Calendar
+4. Design and implement database schema
-Design schema for events, groups/teams, message, chat and potentially more Develop UI component library
+    - Design schema for events, groups/teams, message, chat and potentially more
+5. Develop UI component library
-Collect reusable components like buttons, dialogs, inputs, etc.
+    - Collect reusable components like buttons, dialogs, inputs, etc.

 Deliverables:
-GitHub repository with CI/CD setup
+- GitHub repository with CI/CD setup
-Database schema setup
+- Database schema setup
-Being able to sign in using Google account
+- Being able to sign in using Google account

 #### Week 10
-CRUD Operations on Events/Tasks
+1. CRUD Operations on Events/Tasks
-Build necessary components to test functionality Integrate with Convex functions
+    - Build necessary components to test functionality
+    - Integrate with Convex functions
-Test in dashboard
+    - Test in dashboard
-Set up UI and functionality for the AI chatbot
+2. Set up UI and functionality for the AI chatbot
-Develop UI to mimic existing chabots to increase usability Converse with an AI assistant through chat that can:
+    - Develop UI to mimic existing chabots to increase usability
+3. Converse with an AI assistant through chat that can:
-Take in natural language such as “I am not a morning person, how can I schedule my afternoon for the following events…” and schedule accordingly
+    - Take in natural language such as “I am not a morning person, how can I schedule my afternoon for the following events…” and schedule accordingly
-Offer good scheduling practices to the user
+    - Offer good scheduling practices to the user
-Allow the AI bot to create tasks and events based on the user’s prompt Integrate with Convex functions
+4. Allow the AI bot to create tasks and events based on the user’s prompt
+    - Integrate with Convex functions

 Deliverables:
-CRUD operations for events
+- CRUD operations for events
-UI for chatbot
+- UI for chatbot
-Basic integration with AI
+- Basic integration with AI

 #### Week 11
-Allow the AI bot to edit/delete events from the user’s calenda Resolve schedule conflicts using the ChatBot, if something new comes up it will move an event to another time, while slotting this new event in.
+1. Allow the AI bot to edit/delete events from the user’s calendar
+2. Resolve schedule conflicts using the ChatBot, if something new comes up it will move an event to another time, while slotting this new event in.
-Sprint 1 Wrap Up (testing, etc)
+3. Sprint 1 Wrap Up (testing, etc)

 Deliverables:
-Delete/edit events with AI
+- Delete/edit events with AI
-Resolve conflicts
+- Resolve conflicts
-Sprint progress report
+- Sprint progress report

 ### SPRINT 2
 #### Week 12
-Create groups of people who need to meet as part of a team, giving access to each team member’s calendar to our chatbot to ask questions about the team’s availability.
+1. Create groups of people who need to meet as part of a team, giving access to each team member’s calendar to our chatbot to ask questions about the team’s availability.
-The Chatbot will be prompt engineered to only share general information about a team member’s availability, and not anything private.
+    - The Chatbot will be prompt engineered to only share general information about a team member’s availability, and not anything private.
-Crud operations on groups,(adding, removing, and editing people)
+2. Crud operations on groups,(adding, removing, and editing people)

 Deliverables:
-Make and manage groups/teams
+- Make and manage groups/teams
-Allow the AI to add
+- Allow the AI to add

 #### Week 13
-Allow the AI bot to schedule group meetings, having the assistant read the schedules of multiple people in a group and suggesting a time to meet.
+1. Allow the AI bot to schedule group meetings, having the assistant read the schedules of multiple people in a group and suggesting a time to meet.
 If everyone accepts the suggestion, it will get added to their calendars.
-Start Ollama and Gemini integration
+2. Start Ollama and Gemini integration
-Event/task tags
+3. Event/task tags

 Deliverables:
-Build foundation for Ollama and Gemini integration
+- Build foundation for Ollama and Gemini integration
-AI interacting with group/team events to help coordinate
+- AI interacting with group/team events to help coordinate

 #### Week 14
-Wrap up Ollama and Gemini integration
+1. Wrap up Ollama and Gemini integration
-Provide analytics on how much time is devoted to each task/event (e.g. “Over the last two weeks you spent an average of X hours in the Gym”)
+2. Provide analytics on how much time is devoted to each task/event (e.g. “Over the last two weeks you spent an average of X hours in the Gym”)
-The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
+3. The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
-Final deployment and project wrap-up
+4. Final deployment and project wrap-up

 Deliverables
-Finish Ollama and Gemini integration
+- Finish Ollama and Gemini integration
-Testing
+- Testing
-Ensure smooth deployment
+- Ensure smooth deployment
-Analytics
+- Analytics

 ## Key Milestones
 1. March 14: Project infrastructure complete with authentication and Google Calendar API implemented